 As mentioned earlier, a credit card transaction can impact two sections of your business finance: income and expenses.
 This means companies will have two types of reconciliations:

 This would include all your business expenses – payments your organization makes for goods or services.
 For example, if your business is habitually issuing cards to its employees, they must be reconciled individually.

 This would include all your incoming payments.
 Reconciling these transactions takes a little more effort than your outgoing payments, but there are defined ways to make this easier.

 In this blog, we’ll only be looking in detail at the business expenses side; that is, transactions made by you or your employees to purchase goods or services for your organization.

 Making a payment for your credit card statement without a second glance may not be the wisest thing to do.
 Big financial institutions make mistakes too, and it can end up costing you a lot more than what you should be paying.

-The reconciliation process starts when a business receives charges for their expenses.
-The expense details are then manually matched to the company's internal finance record to look for any discrepancies.
+The reconciliation process starts when a business receives statements for its expenses.
+The expense details are then manually matched with the company's internal finance records and checked for discrepancies.

 This process ensures:

 Reconciliation, as we know, involves the process of matching expenses with your internal finance record.
 But how do you go about the entire process?

 Receipts are proof of expenses.
 It comes in several forms and helps account for money spent.
 For example, a purchase made using a credit card comes with an invoice given to the customer at the time of sale.
 These receipts should be collected from all the cardholders and stored for future reference.